Manx Grand Prix

 The Manx Grand Prix motorcycle races are held on the Isle of Man TT Course (or 'Mountain Circuit') annually, usually at the end of August and early September.
 Traditionally the event has been staged over a two week period but this was reduced in 2022 to nine days.

-2023 saw the 100th Anniversary of the event.
+The 100th anniversary of the event was celebrated in 2023.

 The MGP or Manx (as it is more commonly known) is considered to be the amateur rider's alternative and a learning experience for the Isle of Man TT races held in May/June.
 The event differs from the TT in that it does not cater for sidecars.
 A 'Classic TT' race category for historic racing machines was added in 2013 as part of the Manx Government Department of Economic Development's expansion to create what is termed Festival of Motorcycling to breathe new life into the event.
 These new races also allowed for professional and experienced riders to compete.

 The event consists of six three or four-lap races of the 60.70 km circuit which begins at the TT Grandstand in Douglas, the island's capital.
 The separate classes have varied year to year.
 The proposed schedule for 2024 consists of the Lightweight, Classic, Classic Junior, Junior, Senior and Classic Superbike races.

 History

 The MGP began in 1923 as the 'Manx Amateur Road Races' or MARC.
 The MARC continued until 1930 when renamed as the Manx Grand Prix.
 Problems were encountered initially over the definition of an 'Amateur' and the first rules were extensive and open to various interpretations.
 Nowadays, many riders who have achieved success in the MGP move on to race in the TT but regulations prevent them from entering the race in contemporary motorcycles, limiting participation to the vintage motorcycle classes.
 Chris Palmer (former British 125cc champion) and the late Richard Britton both followed this route in 2005 aboard Manx Nortons.

 In 1989 Gloria Clark became the first woman to race in the MGP.
 In 1991, she gained an entry into the Guinness Book Of Records for being the fastest lady on the TT Circuit.
 Carolynn Sells was entered into the Guinness World Records as the first female winner on the Snaefell Mountain Course of the Ultra-Lightweight event at the 2009 Manx Grand Prix.

 The MGP is organised by the Manx Motor Cycle Club (MMCC) based on the rules and regulations of the Auto-Cycle Union (ACU) which governs most British motorcycle events.

+In 2026 Mauro Poncini, 29, from Switzerland, died from a crash on the opening lap during qualifying at Cruickshanks in Ramsey, and Sam Naughton, 37, from Castletown, Isle of Man, died following a crash during qualifying at Doran's Bend.